shecodez/microNovations/src/pages/services/network-solutions.md

 ---
 templateKey: "service-post"
-title: "Network Solutions"
+seo:
+  browserTitle: Network Solutions ~ Services | microNovations
   description: >-
     A computer network is a group of computers that use a set of common communication protocols over digital interconnections for the purpose of sharing resources located on or provided by the network nodes
+  title: Network Solutions ~ Services | microNovations
+title: "Network Solutions"
 ---

 A computer network is a group of two or more computers that are linked together.
 Networks are usually used to share resources, exchange files or communicate with other users.